 - Sharp pain below ears (left & right) when turning head: GONE!

 - Sharp pain below chin right side: GONE!

 - Constant pain in right shoulder blade, especially when turning head to the left: almost GONE & still improving.

-Basically all sharp pain symptoms which have made my life so complicated for the last 8 years are gone after just 1 month of Pantomed + Antibiotics
+Basically, all sharp pain symptoms which have made my life so complicated for the last 8 years are gone after just one month of Pantomed + Antibiotics

 It’s a bacteria, living in the stomach, responsible for several stomach conditions such as ulcers, inflammation, gastritis and more (read about Helicobacter pylori on Wikipedia)